 Modern, automated equipment requires very little maintenance.
-The cost of routine inspections and an annual service should come to no more than 1-2% of the capital cost of the scheme.
-As the machine ages, there will eventually be extra costs associated with replacing seals and bearings, a new generator, refurbished sluice gates, etc., but these should not occur for at least 10 years.
+The cost of routine inspections and an annual service should come to no more than 0.5 to 1% of the capital cost of the scheme.
+As the machinery ages, there will eventually be extra costs associated with replacing seals and bearings, a new generator, refurbished sluice gates, etc., but these should not occur for at least 10 years.